There is an excellent education application called Classdojo which could, but perhaps should not, be used in your classroom.

-The image above shows the ClassDojo classroom tab for one of my university English classes in Japan.
+The image at the top of this blog post shows the ClassDojo classroom tab for one of my university English classes in Japan.
 Each student is assigned a cute monster icon.
 The numbers in the green circles represent their behavior scores.
 Points are awarded subjectively by the teacher when students exhibit predefined behaviors.
 These behaviors (or as ClassDojo calls them, “skills”) can be customized by the teacher to suit the lesson style.
 My lessons, for example, rely heavily on active learning and participatory techniques; group dynamics are essential for class success, so I award positive behavior points for “participating”.
 In a teacher centered classroom, awards might be given for attentiveness.
 And points might be taken away for distracting behavior.

 Over time, patterns of good and bad behavior can be identified, quantified, reported to parents, and used in teacher student conferences.
 It is valuable information for the students as well; direct feedback to the students is a significant attribute of ClassDojo; the projection of points on the interactive whiteboard might motivate some students to reflect on their behavior.
 Accumulated points can also be turned into extra credits (which is what happens in my classes).
 Robacker (2016) reports on how ClassDojo can be used as the basis of a classroom token economy, where points are exchanged for physical goods.